How to create customer personas: 5 steps + template

 Where are your followers in their buying journey?
 Are they researching or ready to buy?
 Looking for reviews?

 The answers to these questions added to your customer persona help marketers craft a marketing message that would tell this persona what the company does and how it helps them.
-Here's a basic formula for your marketing message based on buyer personas' examples:
+Here's a basic formula for your marketing message based on a user persona example:

 [Company/project name], a software/mobile/SaaS/etc platform/product/website/etc does [tell what you do] to help [who + to do what] because/as/since/ etc we are [your unique value, something exclusive that you can deliver to you target audience]